Touchscreen: 1987: Capacitance Touch Keys

+1988: Select on "Lift-Off"

 Touchscreens had a bad reputation of being imprecise until 1988.
 Most user-interface books would state that touchscreen selections were limited to targets larger than the average finger.
 At the time, selections were done in such a way that a target was selected as soon as the finger came over it, and the corresponding action was performed immediately.
 Errors were common, due to parallax or calibration problems, leading to user frustration.
 "Lift-off strategy" was introduced by researchers at the University of Maryland Human–Computer Interaction Lab (HCIL).
 As users touch the screen, feedback is provided as to what will be selected: users can adjust the position of the finger, and the action takes place only when the finger is lifted off the screen.
 This allowed the selection of small targets, down to a single pixel on a 640×480 Video Graphics Array (VGA) screen (a standard of that time).

+1988 World Expo

+From April to October 1988, the city of Brisbane, Australia hosted Expo 88, whose theme was "leisure in the age of technology".
+To support the event and provide information to expo visitors, Telecom Australia (now Telstra) erected 8 kiosks around the expo site with a total of 56 touch screen information consoles, being specially modified Sony Videotex Workstations.
+Each system was also equipped with a videodisc player, speakers, and a 20 MB hard drive.
+In order to keep up-to-date information during the event, the database of visitor information was updated and remotely transferred to the computer terminals each night.
+Using the touch screens, visitors were able to find information about the exposition’s rides, attractions, performances, facilities, and the surrounding areas.
+Visitors could also select between information displayed in English and Japanese; a reflection of Australia’s overseas tourist market in the 1980s.
+It is worth noting that Telecom’s Expo Info system was based on an earlier system employed at Expo 86 in Vancouver, Canada.

+1990s

+1990: Single and multi-touch gestures

 Sears et al. (1990) gave a review of academic research on single and multi-touch human–computer interaction of the time, describing gestures such as rotating knobs, adjusting sliders, and swiping the screen to activate a switch (or a U-shaped gesture for a toggle switch).
 The HCIL team developed and studied small touchscreen keyboards (including a study that showed users could type at 25 wpm on a touchscreen keyboard), aiding their introduction on mobile devices.
 They also designed and implemented multi-touch gestures such as selecting a range of a line, connecting objects, and a "tap-click" gesture to select while maintaining location with another finger.